-After two episodes, we’ve now seen all of masked singers give their clues and do their thing: Deer, Lion, Monster, Peacock, Unicorn, Rabbit, Alien, Raven, Poodle, and Bee.
-(Also, Hippo and Pineapple, who were both sent home and revealed to be NFL player Antonio Brown and comedian Tommy Chong, respectively.)
+By now, we’ve seen all the masked singers do their thing: Deer, Lion, Monster, Peacock, Unicorn, Rabbit, Alien, Raven, Poodle, and Bee.
+(Also, Hippo and Pineapple, who were both sent home in the first two episodes and revealed to be NFL player Antonio Brown and comedian Tommy Chong, respectively.)
 Each contestant gives a few clues about themselves before they perform, complete with an intentionally hilarious voice-changing filter, and the show provides a few details like height, gender, and commentary from our slate of four useless judges.

 Using my own expert judgment and the assistance of thousands of skimmed YouTube, Twitter, and Instagram comments, here are the most likely celebs hiding behind those wacky looks.
 Is this show about singing?
 No. Is it about the process of elimination based on the most likely type of celebrities who would agree to appear on a reality show like this?
 Yes.